ellemenno/programming-pages/docs/_guides/Installing-the-theme/Theme-Files.md

 This guide describes the folder structure, layouts, and include files used by the theme.
 {:.larger.text}

 > You don't need to understand these files in order to successfully [author content][authoring-documentation].
-This documentation may be useful for those who wish to modify (or [correct][reporting-issues]) how the theme works.
+This documentation may be useful for those who wish to modify ([improve?][reporting-issues]) how the theme works.

 - TOC
 {::options toc_levels="2,3" /}